turingschool/backend-curriculum-site/professional_development/module_four/organize_your_shit.markdown

 **Get all this in place ASAP.** Use it.
 Encourage your pairs to use it.
 If this is "community-driven education," then why approach this difficult phase alone?
 Check-in with each other.
 Setup regular job work times.
 Even if you're just sitting next to each other.
 Hold each other accountable for the big things and the little things, like managing you attention.

-You have about 60 days to get a job offer and hit our goal.
-Here's a wager:
+Help us hit our big hiring goals for 2017 but, more importantly, get yourself an awesome job.

+*Lastly, here's a wager*:

 If you get to 30-days out from graduation, you've done what we've asked in ProSkills, you've used the techniques and tools I've laid out here regularly, and you *still* don't have at least one job offer, I'll buy you lunch and we'll brainstorm/investigate what's going wrong.